Atlantis AQUA Token (AQUA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Atlantis AQUA Token Historical Price

-According to the latest data gathered on Atlantis AQUA Token live price page, the current price of Atlantis AQUA Token is 0.488737USD.
-The circulating supply of Atlantis AQUA Token(AQUA) is 1.58M AQUA , giving it a market capitalization of $770.34K.
+According to the latest data gathered on Atlantis AQUA Token live price page, the current price of Atlantis AQUA Token is 0.472971USD.
+The circulating supply of Atlantis AQUA Token(AQUA) is 1.58M AQUA , giving it a market capitalization of $745.46K.

 - 30 Days0.00%$ --$ 0.670309$ 0.465747